Search over 1.4 million articles by over 600 experts

 The Peloponnesian War

-But then the Peloponnesian War broke out in 431 and lasted for 27 years.
-Pericles along with many others died of plague during the war.
+But then the Peloponnesian War broke out in 431.
+It lasted for 27 years.
+Pericles, along with many others, died of an undetermined plague during the war.
+The plague was especially deadly because people were crowded together within the walls of Athens, Greece, for strategic reasons connected with the war.

 Historians of the Archaic and Classical Period

-Historians of the Period When Greece Was Dominated by the Macedonians
+Historians When Greece Was Dominated by the Macedonians

 • Diodorus